 Related: Elliptical vs. Treadmill: Which Is A Better Workout?

-Benefits of Treadmill Workouts
+Benefits of Treadmill Workout

 While strength training is essential to build strong muscles and keep your metabolism revved, you also need cardiovascular exercise.
 The CDC recommends individuals get at least 150 minutes of heart-pumping cardio each week.
-You can divide that number up however you like; do five 30-minute cardio sessions per week, three hour-long sessions per week, or do 10 or 20 minutes here are there throughout the day.
+You can divide that number up however you like; do five 30-minute cardio sessions per week, three-hour-long sessions per week, or do 10 or 20 minutes here are there throughout the day.
 The treadmill offers just one awesome way to get your cardiovascular exercise in for the week, and there are so many things that make it a viable option for pretty much everyone.
 Working out on a treadmill…

 - Allows you to walk or run no matter the weather

 - Helps you train for your first 5 or 10 k